WithCandour/statamic-aardvark-seo/DOCUMENTATION.md

 Once successfully installed a new 'SEO' item will appear in the control panel navigation - under 'Tools'.
 This is where you can manage most of the global SEO settings for the site.

+### Allowing non Super Users to access settings

+On installing, any user with edit access to the relevant pages and collections will be able to see and edit the settings for pages and entries under the SEO tab.
+However, by default, only users with the `Super User` permission will be able to access the SEO settings tab under the Tools submenu.
+If you wish to give users who need access to the SEO settings page, but do need – or should not have – Super User permissions (for example, members of your SEO team), then you will need to do the following:

+1. In the left hand menu of the control panel, click on `Users`.
+2. Click on `User Roles` when it appears.
+3. In the top right hand corner of the screen, click `Create Role`.
+4. In the title field, enter `SEO`.
+5. In slug, enter `seo`.
+6. In the next box, tick `Access Control Panel` under General.
+7. Click `Save`.

+Once you've done this, you can then add the new SEO role to any user or user group you wish to be able to access the SEO settings.

+Note: We recommend having a separate role for allowing editing access to pages and entries.
+Not every user who needs access to the SEO settings will need access to edit pages and entries, and vice-versa.

 ### Tags

 Getting your site's SEO data onto the page relies on a few tags being present in your theme templates: